ibm-cloud-docs/citrix-netscaler-vpx/hsm-establish-ntl.md

 # Establish a Network Trust Link (NTL)
 {: #establish-a-network-trust-link-ntl-}

 A Network Trust Link (NTL) is a secure channel for the Hardware Security Module (HSM) and the client to communicate.
-NTLs use certificates in both directions to authenticate and encrypt data transmitted between HSM server partitions and clients.
+NTLs use certificates in both directions to authenticate and encrypt data that is transmitted between HSM server partitions and clients.
 {: shortdesc}

-Be advised that the trust link requires TCP port 1792 to be accessible in both the NTLS and NTLA (bi-directional) protocols to guarantee all processes and utilities work correctly.
+Be advised that the trust link requires TCP port 1792 to be accessible in both the NTLS and NTLA (bidirectional) protocols.
+This arrangement guarantees all processes and utilities work correctly.

 To establish your NTL, perform the following procedure:

-1. Navigate to the directory `/var/safenet/safenet/lunaclient/bin` and create the certificate using the VTL utility.
+1. Navigate to the directory `/var/safenet/safenet/lunaclient/bin` and create the certificate by using the VTL utility.

     ```sh
     root@IBMADC690867-s6dr# cd /var/safenet/safenet/lunaclient/bin